 The OR Vigor is a lightweight fleece and is not wind-resistant.
 It also sports an oddly shaped, shallow hood with a low collar.
 The combination leaves more of your face exposed to the elements.
 If you need a hood that offers more coverage for, say, wearing underneath a helmet, then the Patagonia R1 Air Hoody is a better choice for an active layer.
 The Vigor is best for milder weather, as a layering piece, or to be worn on the go.
 If that's what you're looking for, you'll find that the Vigor offers a good value.

 The Wrangler Authentics 1/4 Zip is one of the least expensive fleece jackets we've ever seen.
 This layer costs several times less than most technical fleeces and still boasts decent performance in some metrics.
-Our reviewers loved the breathability and casual aesthetics of this piece and were able to go from the trail straight to the restaurant seamlessly.
+Our reviewers loved the breathability and casual aesthetics of this piece and how seamlessly they were able to go from the trail straight to the restaurant.
 This is certainly not the most technical fleece, but you'll still be able to enjoy the outdoors and save money for other clothing or gear needs.

 We assess these fleece jacket's performance in 5 key metrics: